ship-armada/crowdfund/CROWDFUND_REVIEW_BRIEF.md

 ## Key design decisions (intentional — do not re-litigate these)

-- **Multi-hop single-address commits are permitted and receive ARM from every hop.** An address may commit at hop-0, hop-1, and hop-2 simultaneously.
-It receives ARM allocation from each hop independently, accumulated into a single balance.
-Max single-address ARM: $15k + $4k + $1k = $20k (subject to pro-rata at each oversubscribed hop).
+- **Multi-hop single-address commits are permitted and receive ARM from every hop.** An address may commit at hop-0, hop-1, and hop-2 simultaneously and receives ARM allocation from each independently, accumulated into a single balance.
+Maximum per-subtree entity capture is $33k (1 hop-0 + 3 hop-1 + 6 hop-2 = 10 positions across 8–10 addresses/wallets).
+An address invited by multiple independent seeds accumulates across subtrees with no global cap — all participation is visible in the graph.
 This is the preferred transparency model: same-address multi-hop creates unambiguous self-loops in the invite graph.
 - **`capped_demand` counts ALL (address, hop) pairs.** An address committed at hop-0 and hop-1 contributes to both.
 There is no primary-hop or lowest-hop deduplication.
 This is the canonical demand variable for minimum raise check, expansion trigger, and live stats.
 - **Hop-2 has no enforced ceiling — only a floor.** `HOP_CEILING_BPS` contains no entry for hop-2.
 Its effective ceiling is `hop2_floor + hop1_leftover`, which can range from $60k to the full sale size.
 - **Over-cap deposits are permitted and refunded** (not reverted at submission).